bruceravel/SCFtests/README.md

 Conclusion
 ==========

-Sometimes &ndash; FeS2, uranyl &ndash; the statistical parameters suggest best fit was found using _Feff6_.
-Sometimes &ndash; BaZrO3 &ndash; _Feff8_ with self-consistency gave the smalled reduced &chi;&sup2; and R-factor.
-And sometimes &ndash; UO2 &ndash; it made no difference.
+Sometimes (FeS2, uranyl) the statistical parameters suggest best fit was found using _Feff6_.
+Sometimes (BaZrO3) _Feff8_ with self-consistency gave the smalled reduced &chi;&sup2; and R-factor.
+And sometimes (UO2) it made no difference.

 Excepting E0 parameters, the fits presented here yielded equivalent values for fitting paremeters using _Feff6_ and _Feff8_ with